briis/meteobridge/README.md

 ![GitHub release](https://img.shields.io/github/release/briis/meteobridge.svg?style=flat-square)
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=flat-square)](https://github.com/custom-components/hacs) [![](https://img.shields.io/badge/COMMUNITY-FORUM-success?style=flat-square)](https://community.home-assistant.io/t/meteobridge-weather-logger-integration/154263)

-## ***** BREAKING *****
-Sensors and configuration options have changed a lot, so if you already have this Integration installed with a lower version number than 2.0, you **must** remove it first and restart Home Assistant.
-I am sorry for this, but I believe that the Integration is now where I need it to be, so from now on, I should not need to change the basic structures.
-___

 The Meteobridge Integration adds support for retrieving data from a Meteobridge datalogger.
 It uses a built-in REST API from Meteobridge to retrieve current data for a local WeatherStation

 **NOTE:** This integration replaces [MBWeather](https://github.com/briis/mbweather), which will no longer be maintained